Aunsiels/Mesh_Bee/doc/documentation.md

 	    API_TOPO_RESP = 0x6b
 	}teApiIdentifier;

-Depending of what you are sending, you will have to choose the correct id.
-They are describe in the [User's Manual](https://github.com/Aunsiels/Mesh_Bee/blob/master/doc/MeshBee_User_Manual_v0.3.pdf).
-Now, you have a union, **payload**.
-In C, it simply means that you have to choose one of the following options.
-The _ _atttribute_ _ ((packed)) means that the compiler have to be all the fields together, without a hole, in the memory : they are "packed"".
-Notice that in the payload, you have for example **localAtReq** to do, as the name says, a local At request.
-If you want the exact definition of a payload, go to **include/firmware_at_api.h** Then, finally, you have a checksum to be a bit more sure that data are transmitted without problems (like a bit switch).
+Depending of what we were sending, we had to choose the correct id.
+They were described in the [User's Manual](https://github.com/Aunsiels/Mesh_Bee/blob/master/doc/MeshBee_User_Manual_v0.3.pdf).
+Then, there was a union, **payload**.
+In C, it simply meant that we had to choose one of the following options.
+The _ _ atttribute _ _ ((packed)) meant that the compiler had to put all the fields together, without a hole, in the memory : they were "packed"".
+We noticed that in the payload, we had for example **localAtReq** to make, as the name said, a local At request.
+To find the exact definition of a payload, we went to **include/firmware_at_api.h** Then, finally, we had a checksum to be a bit more sure that data are transmitted without problems (like a bit switch).

-Most of the time, you do not have to complete the tsApiSpec yourself.
-Functions are provided to make it easier.
-It is also the case for **tsLocalAtResp** and **tsRemoteAtResp**.
+Most of the time, we did not have to complete the tsApiSpec myself.
+Functions were provided to make it easier.
+It was also the case for **tsLocalAtResp** and **tsRemoteAtResp**.

-For example, if we want to send data to another node in the network we can do it by sending a API command.
+For example, if we wanted to send data to another node in the network.
+It could be done by sending a API command.

 	#include "firmware_at_api.h"
 	#include "firmware_api_pack"